ovh/docs/pages/web/domains/how_to_configure_secondary_dns/guide.en-ca.md

 order: 9
 ---

+**Last updated 5th May 2020**

 ##
-OVH will give you a secondary DNS if you want to use your server as your domain's primary DNS.
+OVHcloud will give you a secondary DNS if you want to use your server as your domain's primary DNS.

 You can find the secondary DNS option under the VPS section in your Control Panel.